 - Almonds halves

-- Preheat the oven at 275 degrees F and grease a small baking dish with olive oil.
+- Preheat the oven at 275 degrees F and grease a small baking dish with the avocado oil.

-- Process dates and honey in a blender until the mixture is thick and paste-like in consistency.
+- Process dates and honey in a food processor until the mixture is thick and paste-like.

-- Transfer mixture into a bowl and add all the remaining ingredients to it.
+- Transfer mixture into a bowl and add the nuts and all remaining ingredients to it.

-- Transfer this granola mixture into the baking pan, flattening so it’s somewhat even.
+- Transfer the granola mixture into the baking pan, flattening so it’s somewhat even.

-- Remove the pan from the oven, cool it to room temperature, and then refrigerate it overnight.
+- Remove the pan from the oven, and let it cool to room temperature.
+Cover and refrigerate overnight.

 Tips and Substitutions